 About David Gibbs

-My research and teaching incorporates both history and political science, with a focus on international relations and US politics.
-I have published in both academic presses and journals as well as and popular venues, including the London Guardian, Los Angeles Times, Christian Science Monitor, Le Monde Diplomatique, Salon, and Jacobin.
+My research and teaching incorporate both history and political science, with a focus on international relations and US politics.
+I have published in both academic presses and journals, as well as the London Guardian, Los Angeles Times, Christian Science Monitor, Le Monde Diplomatique, Salon, and Jacobin.

 Areas of Study